-Note that, I am referring the files here, from the Add-In we developed.
+Note that, I am referring to the files here, from the Add-In we developed.

 Step 1.
-Before we begin to extending our last program (add-in), would like to quickly brief few concepts:
+Before we begin to extend our last program (add-in), would like to quickly brief a few concepts:

-Application object represents the Outlook Application and it is the high level object in Outlook Object Model.
+- The Application object represents the Outlook Application and it is the high-level object in Outlook Object Model.

 Step 2.
 Open our previous project (add-in), in Visual Studio; and open the ribbon-control (added button on it), what we have added.
 Double click on the Button, Visual Studio will create an event handler to handle the button click event.
 Change the text of the button to “Show Subject” instead of “Hello!“; for more readability.

 From anywhere in the Project, we can get the Application object; from Globals.
-Below statement gives Application object to us to use in our Button handler:
+The below statement gives an Application object to us to use in our Button handler:

 Step 4.
 We have the Application object now; how do we get the mail item.?
-As I mentioned earlier, Explorer window will display the contents of the Folder; e-mails, contacts etc.,.
+As I mentioned earlier, the Explorer window will display the contents of the Folder; e-mails, contacts, etc.

-So, we need to get the Explorer object; before we get mail message.
-Below statement, will return an Active Explorer object; where folder content is displayed.
+So, we need to get the Explorer object; before we get a mail message.
+The below statement will return an Active Explorer object; where folder content is displayed.

 Step 5.
-From Outlook window, we can select the e-mails, contacts etc.,.
-When we select the item(s); the list of items we have selected can get from Selection property of Explorer object.
+From the Outlook window, we can select the e-mails, contacts, etc. When we select the item(s); the list of items we have selected can get from the

 The subject of the e-mail message, we get from MailItem’s Subject property.
 Now we will add the code to display the selected Mail item’s Subject.